DaanBooy/Project_2_NLP/README.md

 Documents in repo:

-accuracy_calculation.ipynb.   -I used to calculate the predictions against the real labels
+accuracy_calculation.ipynb.   -Used to calculate the predictions against the real labels

 Model_training.ipynb   -Our notebook with our model training results